ZERConsoleF/wine_shell_manager/README.md

      - improve install and uninstall ways.
      - fix user login problem.
  - [2023/04/21 21:54:35] To deal with user login problems.
+ - [2023/07/01 01:37:24] Fix up something,change install ways and create new function.
+   - Fix bug:
+     - pulseaudio maybe crash in unexcepted!
+   - Add function:
+     - create desktop in your environment.